adakozuchow/qnotes3/.ai/api-plan.md

-# REST API Plan - Qnotes MVP
+# REST API Plan - Qnotes3 MVP

 ## 1. Overview

-This document defines the REST API specification for Qnotes MVP - a lightweight, cross-platform application for managing prioritized notes/tasks.
+This document defines the REST API specification for Qnotes3 MVP - a lightweight, cross-platform application for managing prioritized notes/tasks.
 The API is built using Java Spring Boot with MongoDB as the database backend.

 ## 2. Core Resources